symfony/symfony-docs/components/console/helpers/dialoghelper.rst

         return $stream;
     }

-By setting the inputStream of the `DialogHelper`, you do the same the console would do internally with all user input through the cli.
+By setting the inputStream of the ``DialogHelper``, you imitate what the console would do internally with all user input through the cli.
 This way you can test any user interaction (even complex ones) by passing an appropriate input stream.